dustinrouillard/api/README.md

 # Dustin API

+This time in rust.

-Used for tracking spotify playing data, and for handling multipart file uploads to my minio server.
+Used for tracking spotify playing data, eventually will be used for uploading files using multipart formdata to minio.